 Hope for the Future

 The more we learn about this devastating disease, the better we will be able to discover the links between diet, exercise, and natural medicines that can make a tremendous impact.
-My hope is that in the very near future, we will continue to learn how high-absorption curcumin, vitamin D, rosemary, Spanish sage, and glutathione can help slow—and even reverse—the damage caused by this illness.
+My hope is that in the very near future, we will continue to learn how high-absorption curcumin, vitamin D, rosemary, and Spanish sage can help slow—and even reverse—the damage caused by this illness.

 To help slow—and even reverse—the damage caused by Alzheimer’s, Terry recommends the following nutrients: